Laryngopharyngeal reflux: Diagnosis

 Before a diagnosis can be made, a physician will need to record the patient's medical history and ask for details about the presenting symptoms.
 Questionnaires such as the Reflux Symptom Index (RSI), Quality-of-Life Index (QLI) for LPR, Glottal Closure/Function Index (GCI) and Voice Handicap Index (VHI) can be administered to gain information about the patient's medical history as well as their symptomatology.
 A physical examination will then need to be performed with particular concentration around the head and neck.
 A scope with a specialized camera lens made of fiber optic strands is gently fed down the throat and feeds back images to a monitor.
 This provides a clear view of the throat and larynx.
 Signs of LPR include redness, swelling, and obvious irritation.
 Other, more invasive tests, such as fibre-optic transnasal laryngoscopy, 24-hour ambulatory dual probe pHmetry, pharyngeal pHmetry, transnasal esophagoscopy (TNE) and biopsy may be used.
-A noninvasive test for diagnosis of LPR is the collection of refluxate where the refluxed material is collected and analyzed.
+A noninvasive test for diagnosis of LPR is the collection of refluxate where the refluxed material is collected and analyzed for the presence of pepsin in an immunoassay; these have shown moderate sensitivity and specificity for diagnosis of the condition.
 Another noninvasive diagnostic test that can be used is an empirical trial of proton-pump inhibitor therapy; however, this test is mostly successful in diagnosing GERD.

 There is no agreed-upon assessment technique to identify LPR in children.
 Of the debated diagnostic tools, multichannel intraluminal impedance with pH monitoring (MII-pH) is used as it recognizes both acid and non-acid reflux.
 A more common technique that is used is 24-hour dual probe pH monitoring.
 Both of these tools are expensive and are therefore not widely used.